ps-pat/Moonshine.jl/docs/src/quickstart.md

 ```@repl quickstart
 plot_latitudes(arg_tree)
 ```
-I won't `plot_genealogy` it though since as you might have noticed, this is quite a demanding process even for a 19-vertices tree.
+I won't `plot_genealogy` it, though, since, as you might have noticed, this is quite a demanding process even for a tree with 19 vertices.

-Moonshine ARG building algorithm is of the spatial (as opposed to temporal)
+Moonshine's ARG building algorithm is of the spatial (as opposed to temporal)
 kind: it iteratively adds recombination and recoalescence events to a tree until every marker in the initial sample mutates at most once in its history.
 The resulting graph is said to be *consistent* with the sample.
-As you've just witness, unlike similar algorithm, the initial tree is not required to be consistent with the leftmost marker.
-Moonshine really doesn't care what you throw at it as long as it is a valid ancestral recombination graph (or coalescent tree, of which they are special cases).
-This opens the door to things like MCMC sampling, which might get implemented in the future.
-For now, let's illustrate Moonshine's functionalities some more with something more
+As you have just witnessed, unlike similar algorithms, the initial tree is not required to be consistent with the leftmost marker.
+Moonshine really doesn't care what you throw at it, as long as it is a valid ancestral recombination graph (or coalescent tree, of which they are special cases).
+This opens the door to things like MCMC sampling, which might be implemented in the future.
+For now, let’s illustrate Moonshine’s functionalities further with something more
 substantial:
 ```@repl quickstart
 rng = Xoshiro(42)